Hawaii first-time homebuyer assistance programs

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Living in an island paradise comes with a steep price tag.
 As of December 2022, the median list price of a home in Hawaii was a whopping $696,100, according to real estate brokerage Redfin.
 Those housing costs, coupled with expensive groceries and utilities, can add up to a less-than-sunny reality for prospective homeowners in The Aloha State.

 The good news is, there are some options that can ease the financial burden of finding a place to call your own in Hawaii.
 If you’re a first-time homebuyer, consider starting with the Hawaii Housing Finance & Development Corporation, the state’s housing and development agency.

 HHFDC Affordable Resale Program

-The Hawaii Housing Finance & Development Corporation (HHFDC) does not currently offer a low-interest rate mortgage program specifically for first-time homebuyers, but there is at least one other option to consider: the agency’s Affordable Resale Program, which could help you find an affordable home — as low as $250,000 for a studio.
+The Hawaii Housing Finance & Development Corporation (HHFDC) does not currently offer a low-interest rate mortgage program specifically for first-time homebuyers, but there is at least one other option to consider: the agency’s Affordable Resale Program, which could help you find an affordable home — as low as $325,000 for a one-bedroom.